SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Methodology

-\subsection{SwitchX mapping}
+\subsection{\textit{SwitchX} mapping}

-In the baseline or Normal Mapping of BNNs onto crossbars, `+1' weights are mapped to $G_{MAX}$ or LRS and `-1' to $G_{MIN}$ or HRS as shown in \figurename{~\ref{mapping}} (see Normal Mapping).
-To reduce the power consumption due to MVM operations in a crossbar array, we perform switched-mapping of the weights of a BNN onto crossbars, termed as \textit{SwitchX}.
+For the baseline or Normal Mapping of BNNs onto crossbars, `+1' weights are mapped to $G_{MAX}$ or LRS and `-1' to $G_{MIN}$ or HRS as shown in \figurename{~\ref{mapping}} (see Normal Mapping).
+In this work, we perform switched-mapping of the weights of a BNN onto crossbars, termed as \textit{SwitchX}.
 As shown in \figurename{~\ref{mapping}} for \textit{SwitchX}, we compute the mean of the binarized weight matrix of the BNN to be mapped onto a crossbar instance.
 If the mean is positive-valued (mean $>$ 0), we switch the mapping with `+1' values to HRS states and `-1' values to LRS states.
 If mean is negative-valued or zero (mean $\leq$ 0), we do not perform any switching and conduct Normal Mapping.
 This approach ensures that the proportion of HRS states in a crossbar array is always higher when mapping BNN weights.
 As noted in \figurename{~\ref{mapping}}, the ideal conductance matrix $G_{ideal}$ obtained from the switched mapping is again converted into $G_{non-ideal}$ taking the crossbar non-idealities into account.